tttor/ctrl-foundation/method/value-based/naf_gu_2016.md

     function term V (x) and an advantage term A(x, u), which is parameterized as a quadratic function of nonlinear fea- tures of the state:
+* utilize the iLQG algorithm to generate good trajectories under the model, and then mix these trajectories together with on-policy experience by appending them to the replay buffer.

 ## result
 * NAF > DDPG